jeremynickelgithub/Facharbeit/paper.md

 # 2. Second Chapter

 Hier wird am Ende der Schreibphase die Facharbeit von Jeremy Nickel stehen.
 Bis dahin können Sie meine Fortschritte aufmerksam auf dieser Website beobachten
+Catching interest:
+Oil extraction recently began in Namibia so it is important to have a look at other countries, where crude oil is already being extracted, to see what possible effects the presence of Oil will have on the Namibian living standard.
 ## 2.1.
 Second chapter first sub-chapter
 This is the first sub-chapter of 2...